paulhamsh/Spark-Control-X/README.md

 - change to next preset up
 - change to second set of presets
 - effect on/off
-- change to next / previous bank
+- change to next / previous profile

 The amp controls the lights on the pedal.
 To do this it sends a message to change the RGB value for that light position.
 It needs to know which light corresponds to each pedal message, and this is sent from the pedal in a separate message.

 The sequence is:
-- amp asks pedal for current bank
+- amp asks pedal for current profile
 - pedal responds (1-8)
 - amp asks pedal for button message order (same as mapping message to light location)
 - pedal responds